swanandlab/DBscorer/README.md

 # DBscorerV2

-Load Video:
-Convert the videos to a constant frame rate video to a MATLAB supported video format.
-You can use ffmpeg as described.
+Load Video: Convert the videos to a constant frame rate video in a MATLAB-supported video format.
+Use ffmpeg as described.
 You may downsample the video if needed.
 You can select one video file at a time for processing.

-Create Background:
-You can create a background for the video using this.
-In most cases the background will include pixels from animals.
+Create Background: You can create a background for the video using this.
+In most cases, the background will include pixels from animals.

-Fix Background:
-To fix the background select the area that is generated from pixels from animals as shown in the demo video.
+Fix Background: To fix the background, select the area generated from animal pixels, as shown in the demo video.

-Figure Window:
-This button is to create a window to show an image of a video frame.
-If you accidentally close the figure window, changing start(s) won't show any video frame.
-In this case just use the figure window to create the window where the video frame will be shown and then change start(s).
+Figure Window: This button creates a window showing an image of a video frame.
+If you accidentally close the figure window, changing the start(s) won't show any video frame.
+In this case, use the figure window to create the window where the video frame will be shown and then change the start(s).

-Start (s) and End (s):
-Use this to define the start and end of the video analysis and show the frame.
+Start (s) and End (s): Use this to define the start and End of the video analysis and show the frame.

-Info :
-Before marking your ROI you can enter information here about the animal.
+Info: Before marking your ROI, you can enter the information here about the animal.

-Mark ROI:
-For TST and FST select the area where the animal remains for the analysis period.
-The animal should not get outside After selection you will get suggestions for a binary threshold value.
+Mark ROI: For TST and FST, select the area where the animal remains for the analysis period.
+The animal should not get outside.
+After selection, you will get suggestions for a binary threshold value.

-Process Video:
-Process video using this.
+Process Video: Process video using this.
 You can repeat the steps to process all the videos.
 Then compile data later by selecting all the files together.
 You can use the cancel button to stop processing it.

-Manual Scoring:
-Manual scoring is needed for threshold determination.
-Do the manual scoring as shown for 3-4 min video for 3-4 min to get an optimum threshold for the whole batch of similarly recorded videos.
-The set up remains the same for all the recording (light, background etc)
+Manual Scoring: Do manual scoring to determine an optimal threshold.
+Do the manual scoring as shown for 3-4 min video for 3-4 min to get an optimum threshold value for the whole batch of similarly recorded videos.
+The setup remains the same for all the recordings (light, background, etc.)

-Clip:
-Clip value is used to remove ambiguous time periods of state switching.
-Clip value of 1 means 1 sec (recommended) will be clipped from data both pre and post transition during determining the optimal threshold.
-This is to account for motor delay of changing the toggle button.
+Clip: Clip value removes periods of state switching.
+A clip value of 1  will clip data from pre and post-transition while determining the optimal threshold.
+Doing this accounts for the delay in changing the toggle button.

-Get Threshold:
-Once you have 3-4 videos manually scored, you can select all the .mat files to get an optimum threshold.
-It will generate a data file with optimum threshold and accuracy for the data.
+Get Threshold: Once you manually score 3-4 videos, you can select all the .mat files to get an optimum threshold.
+It will generate a data file with optimum threshold value and accuracy for the data.

-Compile:
-Once you are done with processing all the videos, you can select all the .mat files generated from the process video.
-This will generate an excel sheet containing all the data together.
-This ignores the mat file from the manual analysis and compiles only the .mat files generated from process video.
+Compile: Once you process all the videos, you can select all the .mat files generated from the process video.
+It will generate an excel sheet containing all the data together.
+It ignores the mat file from the manual analysis and compiles only the .mat files generated from the process video.

-Compile Manual:
-Once you are done with processing all the videos manually, you can select all the .mat files ending with manual.
-This will generate an excel sheet containing all the data together.
-This compiles only the .mat files generated from manual scoring.
+Compile Manual: Once you finish scoring all the videos manually, you can select all the .mat files ending with the manual.
+It will generate an excel sheet containing all the data together.
+It compiles only the .mat files generated from manual scoring.

-Inputs for Manual Compile:
-All the fields except the area threshold.
-Changing bins allows us to look at data more closely.
-You can compare at what time period your experimental and control group differs.

 **Sample Videos**